ibm-openbmc/dev/.github/ISSUE_TEMPLATE/ui-design-story.md

 ---
 name: New Design Story Template - v2
-about: Use this template when creating any new GUI Design Story
+about: Use this template when creating any new GUI Design Story (proposal)
 title: 'GUI : Design : (Add story title here)'
 labels: GUI, UI Design, Milestone Tgt
 assignees: ''